eukota/eukota.github.io/docs/engineering/uw_courses.md

 **Description** - Servo control requires proper knowledge and understanding of electric machines and power electronic drives.
 This course gives fundamental principles of AC and DC drive systems including machine structures and driver topologies.
 The fundamentals of brush DC, Brushless DC (BLDC), PM synchronous, and induction machines are explored.
 In addition, inverter topologies and control techniques are presented.
 The course begins with the basics of DC machines and extends to the concept of field orientation in AC machines.

 **Thoughts** - This was the second course I took taught by [Nicholas Nagel](https://www.linkedin.com/in/nick-nagel-13741827/) and it was incredibly challenging and rewarding.
-The final project involved building out an electric motor controller for a Tesla.
+The final project involved building out an electric motor controller for a Tesla induction machine.
 Super cool.
-We got to use a power electronics simulator called [PLECS by Plexim](https://www.plexim.com/products/plecs) which was really amazing.
+We got to use a power electronics simulator called [PLECS by Plexim](https://www.plexim.com/products/plecs) which was also amazing to work with.

 * [EE 560 Tesla Controller Report](uw/EE560/Darrell_UW_EE560_TeslaController_Report.pdf)